jonpalmisc/ida_graphviz_export/README.md

 Graphviz code for a function's CFG can be obtained in one of two ways:

 1. Use the _Create Graphviz DOT file_ action under the _File > Produce file_ menu.
-2. Use the _Dump Graphviz DOT code_ action via the command palette.
+2. Use the _Graphviz_ submenu in the context menu of disassembly views.

 ## License